November 4, 2020

 The M1 went under various design changes and alterations by many different companies and manufacturers as an abundance of surplus models were readily available after World War II.
 Springfield Armory’s design utilized air gauges to determine the straightness of the barrel, lower bands for tighter fits, and carefully selected stocks without blemishes to ensure accuracy.
 The M1 National Match rifle expanded on earlier designs with the inclusion of a hooded rear sight and “NM” markings.

-This M1 Garand Type II National Match rifle was assembled by Springfield Armory in 1962 with the serial number, "6084730," indicating the receiver was manufactured by Springfield Armory in April 1956.
+Buying this M1 Garand Type II National Match rifle would make any WW2 collector's day.
+The Type II National Match was assembled by Springfield Armory in 1962 with the serial number, "6084730," indicating the receiver was manufactured by Springfield Armory in April 1956.
 The right side of the chamber is stamped with the five-pointed star followed by "NM,” further adding to its authenticity.

 The rifle has the distinctive 1962 Type II features which include a rear sight base marked "NM/2" on the right side, a hooded rear sight aperture, operating rods, marked gas cylinders, and more.
 Original, unaltered, examples of the high quality 1962 M1 Type II NM rifle are scarce.
 At $3,500-$5,500, this beautiful rifle from the legendary Allan Cors Collection can be yours during the December Premier Firearms Auction.

 One of John Garand’s earliest designs for U.S. Military rifle trials was a primer-actuated prototype that paved the way for the famous M1 Garand Rifle.
 The standard military cartridges of the early 1920s used a flat indented primer that fit into a primer pocket that was struck by a forward-moving firing pin.